โฐ Minimum Connection Times

 Veer Savarkar International Airport (IXZ), also known as Port Blair Airport, is the primary aviation gateway to the Andaman and Nicobar Islands, India.
 Located just 2 kilometers south of the city center, the airport acts as a critical lifeline connecting the remote archipelago to mainland India.
 In July 2023, a significant milestone was reached with the inauguration of a new, state-of-the-art integrated terminal building.
 This modern facility, spanning over 40,000 square meters, is designed to handle up to 5 million passengers annually and incorporates striking shell-shaped architectural elements that reflect the islands' marine environment and natural beauty.

-The technical infrastructure at Port Blair is robust, featuring a single asphalt runway (04/22) that measures 3,420 meters (11,220 feet) in length.
+The technical infrastructure at Port Blair is robust, featuring a single 3,290-meter (10,794-foot) asphalt runway (04/22) with ILS capability for low visibility operations.
 This runway is capable of handling most narrow-body and some wide-body commercial aircraft, supporting a high frequency of flights from major carriers like IndiGo, Air India, and SpiceJet.
 The airport operates as a civil enclave sharing airside facilities with the Indian Naval Air Station INS Utkrosh, which manages all air traffic operations in the region.
 The new terminal is outfitted with 28 check-in counters, four aerobridges, and advanced in-line baggage scan systems, ensuring a high level of operational efficiency and security for domestic and future international traffic.

 ๐ Connection Tips